Title

 by Robert Hass (Author)

-From the former U.S. Poet Laureate, Pulitzer Prize and National Book Award-winner, an illuminating dissection of poetic form for students, enthusiasts, and newcomers alike
+From the former U.S. Poet Laureate, Pulitzer Prize and National Book Award-winner, an illuminating dissection of poetic form and an essential book on writing craft for students, enthusiasts, and newcomers alike

 A Little Book on Form brilliantly synthesizes Hass's formidable gifts as both a poet and essayist.
 In it he takes up the central tension between poetry as genre and the poetics of the imagination.
-A wealth of vocabulary exists with which to talk about poetry in traditional formal terms.
-But the more intuitive, creative parts of a poet's work and processes are more elusive: if the most interesting aspect of form is the shaping power of the essential, expressive gestures inside it, how do we come to a language in which to speak about form as the search for the radiant shapes-- the wholeness or brokenness--we experience inside powerful works of art?
+A wealth of vocabulary exists with which to talk about formal poetry.
+But the more intuitive, creative parts of a poet's work and processes--the core of creative writing--are more elusive: if the most interesting aspect of form is the shaping power of the essential, expressive gestures inside it, how do we come to a language in which to speak about form as the search for the radiant shapes-- the wholeness or brokenness--we experience inside powerful works of art?

-In suggestive, informal "notes," Haas thinks through the idea of a poem from its barest building blocks--the one line haiku, the brief epigram or prayer--to the complex villanelle and sonnet, and beyond them, to the grand forms of elegy and ode through which poets across human cultures have investigated the shapes of grieving and desiring.
-His approach singularly employs postmodern perspectives on shape, thought, feeling, content, and movement, calling on Catullus and Allen Ginsberg, Kobayashi Issa and Czeslaw Milosz.
-Begunb as a project for students of poetry, A Little Book on Form is anything but--Hass investigates the ancient roots of the poetic impulse, taking a wide-ranging look at the most intense experience of human thought and feeling in language.
+In suggestive, informal "notes," Haas thinks through the idea of a poem from its barest building blocks--from the single poetic line to foundational stanzas--to the complex villanelle and sonnet, and beyond them, to the grand forms of elegy and ode through which poets across human cultures have investigated the shapes of grieving and desiring.
+His approach to poetics singularly employs postmodern perspectives on shape, thought, feeling, content, and movement, calling on Catullus and Allen Ginsberg, Kobayashi Issa and Czeslaw Milosz.
+Begunb as a project for students of poetry and those in poetry MFA programs, A Little Book on Form is anything but--Hass investigates the ancient roots of the poetic impulse, taking a wide-ranging look at the most intense experience of human thought and feeling in language.

 Front Jacket